QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 1. Open **the original project folder** (e.g., `~/.julia/dev/ExamplePackage.jl`) in Atom.
 1. Make changes, test, iterate on it, etc. As a rule, functions like should live in the `src/` directory once they're stable, and you should export them from that file with `export func1, func2`.
 This will export all methods of `func1`, `func2`, etc.
 1. Commit them in GitHub Desktop as you go (i.e., you can and should use version control to track intermediate states).
-1. Push to the server, and see the Travis and Codecov results (note that these may take a few minutes the first time).
+1. Push to the server, and see the GitHub and Codecov results (note that these may take a few minutes the first time).
+ -->

 ## Exercises